Flaque/boop/README.md

 However, add an `echo` and we're all good.

 ```
 grep hello file.txt | echo
 ```

-In Beep, it's preferable to have commands speak only when allowed.
+In Boop, it's preferable to have commands speak only when allowed.

 ## Variables